tarantool/doc/doc/reference/reference_lua/box_read_view/list.rst

     *   system read views (used, for example, to make a :ref:`checkpoint <book_cfg_checkpoint_daemon>` or join a new :ref:`replica <replication-architecture>`)

-    Read views created by application code also have the ``space`` field, which lists all spaces available in a read view, and may be used like a read view object returned by ``box.read_view.open()``.
+    Read views created by application code also have the ``space`` field.
+    The field lists all spaces available in a read view, and may be used like a read view object returned by ``box.read_view.open()``.

     ..
 NOTE::